DBOS Peer Mentoring Program

 The exact nature of mentoring varies depending on the specific needs of the protégé and the experiences and skills of the mentor.
 SPMP mentors and protégés generally meet in an informal setting to discuss topics such as classes, getting involved in research, negotiating the transition to graduate school from either the workplace or college, internship and job opportunities, time management, and balancing the demands of coursework and research with personal life.
 Some protégés have goals related to improving specific skills, such as writing, public speaking, or interviewing.
 Others seek primarily to increase their social and professional networks, including meeting other students with similar interests with whom they might collaborate.

 In addition to providing guidance and support, mentors help protégés to recognize and enhance their strengths, and also to identify areas they would like to work on.
 Mentors facilitate their protégé’s development by asking thoughtful questions, listening without criticism, and sharing their own relevant experiences and lessons learned.

-Download the SBOS Peer Mentoring Program guidebook.
+Download the DBOS Peer Mentoring Program guidebook.

 This year, the SPMP is excited to offer an array of new activities for both incoming and current students.

 Incoming students are heartily encouraged to attend the Student Panel.
 The panel will feature seasoned graduate students who are eager to answer any questions that first-years may have.
 The goal is provide an open, nonjudgmental, and candid forum in which students feel comfortable to make their voices heard, or simply listen, absorb, and enjoy.